jjlin526/AWS-Services/AWS-Service-Interactions.md

 2. Install AWS CLI or use AWS CloudShell
 3. Configure AWS CLI to use credentials created
 4. Access some AWS resources like S3 buckets created within the account: i.e. `aws s3 ls --profile pstest`

+### Scenario-based Review

+1. Roger's comapny runs several production workloads in AWS.
+They have a new web application that manages digital assets for marketing.
+They need to automatically create a user account in Amazon Cognito (user directory for custom application) on sign-up.
+They want this to seamlessly integrate into the application (React-based web application with microservices in back-end written in Node.js).
+Which interaction method would Roger's company use for this?

+* Software Development Kit (SDK) -- bake into custom application (can leverage SDK to enable Node.js to interact with Amazon Cognito within his web app)

+2. Eliza's company is considered transitioning to AWS.
+They want to leverage Amazon Relational Database Service.
+Eliza wants to test out a single database on the service.
+What interaction method would Eliza use for this use case?

+* AWS Console (no automation, not for production - just get in and use the service)

+3. Jennier's company is a startup.
+They created a social network for entrepreneurs with a web and mobile app.
+Jennifer has a set of tasks she needs to run on AWS each day to generate reports.
+What interaction method would Jennifer use for this use case?

+* Command Line Interface (CLI -- i.e. custom script) - or SDK for automation (back it into a custom application using one of the support programming languages)